Many families struggle with the internal debate on whether they want more children.

 I feel like we nailed it the first time, and there’s no way we would get this cool of a kid the second time around, and we are quitting while we’re ahead.

-As a woman, I refuse to arbitrarily have another kid because society says I must do that.
+As a woman, I refuse to arbitrarily have another kid because society says I must do that to be a real mom.

-I haven’t wondered if the grass is greener with two kids in the picture because our pasture is big now!
+I haven’t wondered if the grass is greener with two kids in the picture because our pasture is big and green now!

 We are happy and fulfilled as a loving, small family of 3, small but still good.